spite/Wagner/README.md

 Please use it only for review and test purposes.
 Don't hesitate to add issues or open a conversation about design decisions.

+There's usually a demo with the latest code [in my website](http://www.clicktorelease.com/tmp/wagner/).

 Basic usage
 ----------